cvanstey/ACBT-Brochures/index.md

 **Mapping Atlantic City's cultural memory using the archive, data science, and interactive cartography**

-Welcome to the documentation for this project, which explores the role of African American tourism, race, memory, and visual culture in Atlantic City through interactive cartography and archival research.
+Welcome to the documentation for this project, which explores the role of African American visual culture, memory, and resistance in Atlantic City through interactive cartography and archival research.

 ## Project Highlights